 Augmentative and Alternative Communication (AAC)

-AAC involves supplementing or replacing natural speech and/or writing with aided (e.g., picture communication symbols [PECS], line drawings, Blissymbols, speech generating devices, and tangible objects) and/or unaided (e.g., manual signs, gestures, and finger spelling) symbols.
+AAC involves supplementing or replacing natural speech and/or writing with aided (e.g., Picture Exchange Communication System [PECS], line drawings, Blissymbols, speech generating devices, and tangible objects) and/or unaided (e.g., manual signs, gestures, and finger spelling) symbols.
 Whereas aided symbols require some type of transmission device, production of unaided symbols only requires body movements.
 For more information on speech-generating devices for children with autism, see van der Meer and Rispoli (2010).

 Activity Schedules/Visual Supports